-&lt;sup>3Bernholz et al. (2004) propose a reform of EU institutions that would protect the subsidiarity principle and create effective checks and balances by breaking the Commission's agenda monopoly.
+4Bernholz et al. (2004) propose a reform of EU institutions that would protect the subsidiarity principle and create effective checks and balances by breaking the Commission's agenda monopoly.
 If that proposal had been adopted in the mid-2000s, the critique levied against the EU by many British eurosceptics regarding the risk of an EU super state and democratic deficits would have been answered.

-resembling full membership.
-In November 2018, the final Withdrawal Agreement was agreed between May and the EU.
-Although this did not specify all aspects of the future UK-EU relationship, generally speaking it was a compromise somewhere between Hard and Soft Brexit.
+"Hard Brexiteers", such as senior government minister Boris Johnson and members of the European Research Group (ERG), who increasingly favoured a policy of little or no future cooperation with the EU ("no deal").
+On the other side, a smaller group of former Remainers favored a "Soft Brexit", a close future relationship with the EU resembling full membership.
+In November 2018, the final Withdrawal Agreement was struck between May and the EU.
+Although that did not specify all aspects of the future UK-EU relationship, generally speaking it was a compromise somewhere between Hard and Soft Brexit.
 Over the course of the negotiations, Johnson and several other high profile Hard Brexiteer government ministers resigned in protest at compromises made by May.

 The final step was for Parliament to pass the Withdrawal Agreement.
-This requirement itself was the result of an earlier parliamentary setback for May, when MPs succeeded against the wishes the government - in securing a "Meaningful Vote" on whatever terms the UK eventually left the EU on.
+That requirement itself was the result of an earlier parliamentary setback for May, when MPs succeeded against the wishes the government - in securing a "Meaningful Vote" on whatever terms the UK eventually left the EU on.
 Five full days of parliamentary debate were set aside, with the vote to be held on 11 December 2018.
-The Whips, MPs whose job it is to ensure internal party discipline, worked hard to persuade potential rebels to back the government.
+The Whips, MPs whose jobs it is to ensure internal party discipline, worked hard to persuade potential rebels to back the government.
 The main tool at their disposal is the prospect of future promotion in government.
 Over the course of the debate, it became clear that May was not going to win the vote, so she delayed it to 15 January 2019, in an attempt to buy more time in which to persuade potential rebels.
-This was not successful: the first Meaningful Vote was lost by the government by 432 to 202 votes, a majority of 230.
-This is the largest defeat of a UK government in the history of Parliament.
+That strategy was not successful: the first Meaningful Vote was lost by the government by 432 to 202 votes, a majority of 230, representing the most serious defeat of a UK government in the history of Parliament.